 Celia was deftly dodging the creature’s blows.
 She knew that her staff was useless against the monster.
-She thus used it to vault and dodge the lizard-thing.
+She thus used it to vault and dodge the creature.
 Whoa, Celia thought to herself, it almost got me.
 I don’t know how long I can continue to dodge it!

 “What about you?!”
 Celia asked frantically.

 “Don’t worry!
 I do this all the time.
 Now go!”

 Not needing any further prodding, Celia set out to find Drusilla.
 She was unaware that Blaze the demoness was waiting to strike.